 Make a list of things you need help with, and put one friend in charge of assigning the tasks.
 If you have limited support, don’t forget your local church and other community groups, which often have volunteers to help with situations like this.

 My doctor says I’m now cancer-free.
 What’s next?

-ways to increase your overall wellness, such as reducing stress and increasing your physical activity.
+Look for ways to increase your overall wellness, such as reducing your stress level and increasing your physical activity.
 You may also want to consider working with a nutritionist.
 Many hospitals have support groups where people share tips on staying healthy.

 Still have questions?
-If you or a loved one is coping with breast cancer—or any other health issue—and you're unsure how to proceed, reach out to Better Health Advisors.
+If you or a loved one is coping with breast cancer — or any other health issue — and you're unsure how to proceed, reach out to a trusted health advisor.